 General Tobias Barto

-Tobias Barto was born on 13 June 1822 in the township of Oley.
+Tobias Barto was born on June 13, 1822, in the township of Oley, Pennsylvania.
 Some records show him as the son of Johannes and Catharine (Wambach) Tobias; however, his obituary only mentions that his Godparents were Tobias Shall and “wife of Oley.”
 In 1820, Tobias Shall is living in Earl Township with Daniel and Christina (Menninger) Tobias.
 Tobias Barto was the husband of Deborah Knabb and father of Samuel Barto; John Barto; Charles Barto and Kate (adopted) Barto.

-Barto’s first business, after obtaining his majority, was to engage in the manufacture of iron at the leased Spring Forge in Earl Township, which he operated two years.
-He then came to Reading and bought the Green Tree from Jared Epler on April Fool’s Day in 1845 for $8,000.
+Barto’s first business, after obtaining his majority, was to engage in the manufacture of iron at the leased Spring Forge in Earl Township, which he operated for two years.
+He then came to Reading and bought the Green Tree from Jared Epler on April 1st in 1845 for $8,000.
 He then renovated the property and re-opened as the Keystone House in 1848 which he ran successfully for a number of years.
-In 1854, Barto built Keystone Hall (behind his hotel) for public meetings, theatrical presentations, balls, and fairs.
+In 1854, Barto built Keystone Hall behind his hotel for public meetings, theatrical presentations, balls, and fairs.
 It opened in July with a capacity of 500 people.

 While he was the proprietor of the Keystone House, Barto became very prominent in the counsel of the Democratic Party, and in 1857 he was nominated and elected to the office of Register of Wills.
 In 1865, he received the Democratic nomination for sheriff and was elected.
 He received more honors at the hands of his party in 1873, when he and Jacob Miller, his competitor for the last nomination for County Treasurer, were simultaneously elected members of the Board of Prison Inspectors.
 After serving a term of three years in that position he had further political aspirations and was several times an unsuccessful candidate for the Democratic nomination for County Treasurer.
 His sagacity as a politician was never disputed or doubted, and his tactics in a nominating convention were very shrewd.
 The offices he held were filled with great acceptability to the public in general.

-In his early life he was a captain of the Keystone Lancers, a militia company organized in Berks County, and eventually went through the ranks until he was Brigadier-General of the State Militia.
-For many years he was a governmental mail contractor, and at the time of his death, he had sublet between 20 and 25 mail contracts in contiguous counties.
+In his early life, Barto was a captain of the Keystone Lancers, a volunteer militia company organized in Berks County, and eventually went through the ranks until he was Brigadier-General of the State Militia.
+For many years he was a governmental mail contractor and had sublet between 20 and 25 mail contracts in contiguous counties.
 At the time of his death, he was the Manager of the Perkiomen and Reading Turnpike Company.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: